cdl-geneseo/critical-digital-practices/index.md

 ## Isn't this all very political?

-Well, yeah&mdash;to the extent that it's "political" to advance values such as freedom and autonomy.
-And again, the impossibility of identifying significant digital practices that don't work to advance *some* set of values is part of what's asserted in the course title.
-But keep in mind that there's no universally accepted definition of freedom, autonomy, or any other value people care about deeply, leaving plenty of room for multiple views.
+Well, sure&mdash;to the extent that it's political to advance values such as freedom, autonomy, and equity.
+Again, the impossibility of identifying significant digital practices that *don't* work to advance *some* set of values is part of what's asserted in the course title.
+But keep in mind that there's no universally accepted definition of freedom, autonomy, equity, or any other value people care about deeply, leaving plenty of room for multiple views.
 And even where there may be broad agreement on definitions, that agreement doesn't translate into a unified "left," "right," or "centrist" take on any specific law, policy, or regulation designed to protect the values in question.
 Consider how [Section 230 of the Communications Decency Act of 1996](https://en.wikipedia.org/wiki/Section_230), or the applicability of copyright law to products of generative AI, has recently divided people who are united on other political questions.

-Rest assured that this course won't require you to take a particular position on these or any other issues, even as the course takes the position that understanding what's at stake in such issues will increase your own freedom and autonomy.
+Rest assured that this course won't require you to take a particular position on these or any other issues, even as the course takes the position that understanding what's at stake in such issues will increase your freedom and autonomy.

 ## Course overview

+Module 1: Meet Your Computer
+Module 2: Working at the Command Line
+Module 3: What is Text?
+Module 4: The Web
+Module 5: Open for Learning
+Module 6: Working with Data
+Module 7: A Very Brief Introduction to the Python Programming Language
+Module 8: Content Management: WordPress and Omeka

 ## Improving the course